Rule of 72 Calculator

 - Precise Time to Double Formula

-They may not produce exact results, but they are a starting point for meaningful analysis.
-One of the more useful rules of thumb for saving and investing is the “Rule of 72” – a simple calculation to determine how much time it takes for your money to double in value based on compound interest.
+An extremely useful rule of thumb for saving and investing is the “Rule of 72” – which is a simple calculation to determine how much time it takes for your money to double in value based on compound interest.

 Rule of 72 Formula

-The time it will take to double an investment in years times the interest rate is equal to 72.
+The Rule of 72 states that the time it will take to double an investment in years times the interest rate is equal to 72.

 How to Find the Number of Years for an Investment to Double